Welcome to the Warmland

 Cowichan information and resources

 People work together in Cowichan to produce impressive results:

-- The Cowichan Valley Regional Hospital District is working with local government, the Vancouver Island Health Authority and the BC Ministry of Health to build a new hospital facility in North Cowichan.
+- The Cowichan Valley Regional Hospital District is working with local government, the Island Health and the BC Ministry of Health to build a new hospital facility in North Cowichan.

 - The Cowichan Regional Visitor Centre showcases local arts and culture and was developed as a joint project between the Duncan-Cowichan Chamber of Commerce and the BC Forest Discovery Centre.

 - The historic Kinsol Trestle is one of the tallest free-standing timber rail trestle structures in the world and was developed as a joint project between three levels of government and non-profit organizations, community groups, businesses and individuals.